Low Cost Weight loss Surgery in India

 A Weight Loss Surgery is good for individuals who are obese or morbidly obese.
 Most have tried to slim down with diets and/or exercise, but have failed.
 Doctors take a close look at the whole person when determining if the person is a good candidate for weight loss surgery.
-If the patient is not willing to do the pre-surgery diet and work, the doctor may not elect to move forward with the procedure.
+If the patient is not willing to do the pre-surgery diet and work, the doctor may not elect to go ahead with the procedure.
 Typically, to qualify for bariatric surgery you must be 'morbidly obese', which usually means being overweight by 100 pounds (man) or 80 pounds (woman) with a Body Mass Index (BMI) of 40+.
 There are other factors the surgeon will consider in determining if the procedure is right for you, such as:

-Age - Generally, weight loss surgery can be performed on anyone between the ages of 18 and 60.
+- Age - Generally, weight loss surgery can be performed on anyone between the ages of 18 and 60.

-Medical - There are no medical conditions responsible for the weight gain such as hormonal imbalances, tumors or other diseases, or those diseases have been treated, or are currently being treated.
+- Medical There are no medical conditions responsible for the weight gain such as hormonal imbalances, tumors or other diseases, or those diseases have been treated, or are currently being treated.

-Commitment - You are committed to changing your habits including eating, lifestyle, diet and exercise--not only immediately, but also into the future
+- Commitment You are committed to changing your habits, including eating, lifestyle, diet and exercise--not only immediately, but also into the future.

-History - You have a history of trying to lose weight and gaining it back, or you have been obese for at least five years with no success at traditional weight loss methods.
+- History You have a history of trying to lose weight and gaining it back, or you have been obese for at least five years with no success at traditional weight loss methods.

-Addictions - You have no known or diagnosed addictions to alcohol, drugs or other controlled substances.
+- Addictions You have no known or diagnosed addictions to alcohol, drugs or other controlled substances.